mgjv/meatballs/README.md

 ### TODO

-- Support multiple chats at once
+In rough order of priority:

-- Allow voting on messages
+- Limit voting to once per user
-- provide "most popular" list, based on votes\
+- provide "most popular" list, based on votes
 - provide a 'shared token' type of access limitation
+- Don't scroll unless at the bottom of the list
+- Don't scroll unless necessary (do not scroll when list is smaller than screen)
 - server-side persistence of chat
+- compression of socket messages
+- Support multiple chats at once